KQM-git/TCL/docs/characters/dendro/nahida.md

   * Applies to non-Electro non-Dendro damage.
   * Does not apply to the hit that triggers it.
   * It likely triggers under the condition of "a Catalyze [reaction is triggered on]/[aura is applied to] an enemy marked with a Seed of Skandha".
+  * Persists for its full duration even when this character leaves party.
+Click [here](../../evidence/combat-mechanics/party-mechanics.md#debuffsteam-buffs-with-duration-persist-after-applier-leaves-party) for the finding.

 </TabItem>